groupdocs-viewer-cloud/docs/content/viewer/developer-guide/v1/document-pages/minification-of-html-and-svg.md

 Note:  The features listed in this page are supported only in GroupDocs.Viewer Cloud V1
 {{< /alert >}}

-# Minification of HTML and SVG #

-Since the version 18.2 GroupDocs.Viewer API, we have provide a new **EnableMinification **property of the **** object, that lets you get output content minified.
+Since the version 18.2 GroupDocs.Viewer API, we have provide a new **EnableMinification** property, that lets you get output content minified.
 Minification removes comments, extra white-spaces, and other unneeded characters without breaking the content structure.
 As a result page become smaller in size and loads faster.
 The following example demonstrates how to minify output content when creating cache.

-**NOTE: **This feature is supported by all methods which accepts  objects.
+**NOTE:** This feature is supported by all methods which accepts  objects.

 ## Resource ##